 You can also dodge the lump-sum payment by refinancing your loan right before payment’s due.
 Borrowers might choose to refinance if they think they’ll be in a better financial situation when they refinance, getting an interest rate reduction.

-The Risks of a Balloon Mortgage
+What Are the Risks of a Balloon Mortgage?

 There are serious risks to consider with balloon mortgages.
+Before committing to a balloon mortgage, consider the following risks

 How Can I Pay Off a Balloon Mortgage?